trikoder/oauth2-bundle/README.md

                 # Name of the entity manager that you wish to use for managing clients and tokens.
                 entity_manager:       default

+                # Name of the document manager that you wish to use for managing clients and tokens.
+                document_manager:       default
             in_memory:            ~

         # The priority of the event listener that converts an Exception to a Response